- Travel Insurance

 Submit a claim with your travel insurance provider

 After contacting your travel providers, reading your policy wordings and understanding what you’re covered for, you can begin the claims process.
-When making a claim, it’s important to submit every document you have about your holiday and to put the claim through as soon as possible, to get the quickest and most effective outcome – and so the claims team won’t have to keep asking for additional documents.
+When making a claim, it’s important to submit every document you have about your holiday and to put the claim through as soon as possible, to get the quickest and most effective outcome – and so our appointed claims team won’t have to keep asking for additional documents.

 But rest assured, if your holiday has been cancelled, there is always hope.
 You’ll be back on that plane soon, jetting off and creating stories to tell in years to come.
 Holiday freedom will be once more.

-If you need more information about if your holiday is cancelled due to Covid, find out more on our FAQ page.Please note, Holidaysafe's online prices automatically include a 15% discount against our Customer Service Centre prices.
+If you need more information about if your holiday is cancelled due to Covid, find out more on our FAQ page.*Please note, Holidaysafe's online prices automatically include a 15% discount against our Customer Service Centre prices.
+This code entitles you to an additional 5% off your policy, and is a discount from the base price, not including the additional cost of optional extensions or any additional medical premium.

 To get a quote please choose one of the following policy types;